SeriousOldMan/Simulator-Controller/Docs/Race Reports.md

 ## Introduction

-Cato, the Virtual Race Strategist, allows you to save most of the data that is acquired during a race to an external database as a report for later analysis.
+Cato, the AI Race Strategist, allows you to save most of the data that is acquired during a race to an external database as a report for later analysis.
 You can configure, where and also when these reports are stored, using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-race-strategist).
 If a report has been saved for a given race, you use the "Race Reports" application to open this race from the database.

 Important: "Race Reports" displays various graphs using the Google chart library in an embedded web browser.
 This web browser, which is part of Windows, must be configured for a given application using a setting in the Windows Registry.
 In most cases, this setting can be configured automatically by the given application, but in rare cases, admin privileges are required to insert the corrsponding key in the registry.
 If you encounter an error, that the Google library can not be loaded, you must run "Race Reports" once using administrator privileges.